 The green living movement is sweeping the nation.
 As more and more people educate themselves on the dangers of climate change, they try to change their lifestyle to help save the earth.
-Residential and office recycling might not seem like changing small things can help, but every little bit helps in some way.
+Residential and office recycling might not seem like changing small things can help.
+However every little bit helps in some way.

 A great place to change the way you affect the planet is by recycling.
-Reusing some of the waste that would otherwise end up in the ocean or a landfill is a great way to help.
+So reusing some of the waste that would end up in the ocean or landfill is great.
 Here are just a few of the ways you can know if something you throw away could be recycled.

 1. Look at the Numbers

-On every single plastic item that you purchase there should be a number.
-You have probably noticed them and you might even know what they mean.
-It is important to look at the number on every single plastic item before you throw it away.
+First of all and on every single plastic item that you purchase there should be a number.
+You have probably noticed them.
+So some might even know what they mean.
+It is so important to look at the number on every single plastic item.
+Especially before you throw it away.

 Different areas take different numbers of plastic so check which numbers your recycling center accepts.
 Plastics with a one or a two should always be recycled.
 Those are the numbers most often found on bottles and containers.